-Michael Kremer is the Gates Professor of Developing Societies in the Department of Economics at Harvard University.
+Michael Kremer is the University Professor in the Kenneth C. Griffin Department of Economics.
 He is the 2019 co-recipient of the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel.
-He is a Fellow of the American Academy of Arts and Sciences, a recipient of a MacArthur Fellowship and a Presidential Faculty Fellowship, and was named a Young Global Leader by the World Economic Forum.
+He is a Member of the National Academy of Sciences, a recipient of a MacArthur Fellowship and a Presidential Faculty Fellowship, and was named a Young Global Leader by the World Economic Forum.
 Kremer’s recent research examines education, health, water, and agriculture in developing countries.

 VoxEU Column